 Gladesmore Community School views curriculum holistically.
 We value the contribution of individual curriculum areas whilst also knowing that lessons on their own are not enough.
 The school’s ethos and values are integral to our understanding of curriculum and help to shape every aspect of our practice.

-Our curriculum is underpinned by a belief in the skills and abilities of all our students – we are ambitious for all our students and believe that they thrive in our positive and supportive atmosphere.
+Our curriculum is underpinned by a belief in the skills and abilities of all our pupils – we are ambitious for all our pupils and believe that they thrive in our positive and supportive atmosphere.

 Our curriculum is more than just lessons: all subjects offer curriculum enhancement to deepen understanding, close gaps and develop a deep understanding of the subjects that we teach.